Critical speed: Critical speed equation

 If a beam has multiple types of loading, deflections can be found for each, and then summed.
-If the shaft diameter changes along its length, deflection calculations become much more difficult.
+If the shaft diameter changes along its length, deflection calculations become much more difficult due to response of the shafts rigidity towards different types of loading.

 The static deflection expresses the relationship between rigidity of the shaft and inertial forces; it includes all the loads applied to the shaft when placed horizontally.
 However, the relationship is valid no matter what the orientation of the shaft is.

 A system's critical speeds depend upon the magnitude, location, and relative phase of shaft unbalance, the shaft's geometry and mechanical properties, and the stiffness and mass properties of the support structure.
 Many practical applications suggest as good practice that the maximum operating speed should not exceed 75% of the critical speed; however, some systems operate above the first critical speed, or supercritically.
 In such cases, it is important to accelerate the shaft through the first natural frequency quickly so that large deflections don't develop.